rortega2/Numerical-Methods-Algorithm/Simpson's Method/README.md

 ## Disclaimer
 This MATLAB is functional with its limited use.
-Although Simpson's 1/3 Rule is better suited for data with an even number of segments, Trapezoidal Rule will be used on the last interval.
+Although Simpson's 1/3 Rule is better suited for data with an even number of segments, one iteration of Trapezoidal Rule will be used on the last interval.